rancher-sandbox/cos-toolkit-docs/content/en/docs/Reference/layout.md

 - a Recovery system which allows to perform emergency tasks in case of failure of the 'A/B' partitions
 - a Fallback mechanism that boots the partitions in this sequence: "A -> B -> Recovery" in case of booting failures

 The upgrade happens in a transition image and take places only after all the necessary steps are completed.
 An upgrade of the 'A/B' partitions can be done by booting into them and running `cos-upgrade`.
-This will create a new pristine image that will be selected as active for the next reboot.
+This will create a new pristine image that will be selected as active for the next reboot, the old one will be flagged as passive.
+If we are performing the same from the passive system, only the active is subject to changes.

 Similarly, a recovery system can be upgraded as well by running `cos-upgrade --recovery`.
 This will upgrade the recovery system instead of the active/passive.
 Note both commands needs to be run inside the active or passive system.